farirpgs/fari-app/docs/dials.md

 # Dials

-Rules and dials that you can use and hack to add some colors to your Fate campaigns.

-Pick and choose as you wish!
+<page-meta  description="Rules and dials that you can use and hack to add some colors to your Fate campaigns.<br/> Pick and choose as you wish!"></page-meta>

-<toc></toc>

 # Props (from Return to the Stars)